bukdusoftware/pkus/README.md

 # Note

 Ctrl- and Alt- combinations follow QWERTY.
 Not by choice, but by lack of know-how.
+If you know how, let me know.
+If you can contribute with Mac or Linux keyboard layout files, let me know.